MaxSokolich/MagScope_Stage/README.md

 new repo with updated scripts for controlling 3D stage with DC motors.
 NOT FINISHED.

+this new repo will use the new action commands instead of switching between typ:
+(the data that is sent from Jetson/Python to Arduino/c++ over Serial/UART using PySerialTransfer libary).
+This results in alot of code refactoring which has not been completed yet.

+action = [Bx, By, Bz, alpha, gamma, freq]

 # MagScope System
 a repository consisting of all scripts neccesary to use the mag scope system.
 The magscope system is an edge computing platform and custom device capable of a variety of microrobotic manipulation operations.
 The device consists of a single board computer (Jetson AGX Orin) with a python GUI used to control various manipulation setups.
 The system is named MagScope which combines the words magnetic and microscope.